Trail Sense

 1. Place the tinder into a small bundle or nest on the ground.

-2. Lean a few pieces of kindling against the tinder in a tepee shape.
+2. Lean a few pieces of kindling against the tinder in a teepee shape.

 3. Light the tinder.

-5. Once your fire is steady, add fuel while maintaining a tepee structure.
+5. Once your fire is steady, add fuel while maintaining a teepee structure.

 Nursing an ember

-An ember is a small piece of tinder that is burning but has not formed a flame.
+An ember is a small piece of tinder that is smoldering but has not formed a flame.
 Once you have an ember, gently blow into it and feed it more tinder until a flame appears.
-Sometimes, it is easier to hold the tinder containing the ember and cup your hands closer together to find the right balance of oxygen and fuel.
+Sometimes, it is easier to hold the tinder containing the ember and cup your hands closer together to find the right balance of oxygen, fuel, and heat.

 Lighter

 A reliable lighter is the easiest way to start a fire.
 Use the striker to produce a flame and use your hand to shield it against any wind.
 Put the flame to the tinder to ignite it, and then shut off the lighter.
+When lighting tinder at ground level, hold the lighter horizontally and twisted so that the flame is above the striker wheel and your fingers.
 If it takes you more than a couple of seconds to ignite the tinder, then it is not fine or dry enough.

 Some lighters require that you add fuel before use, so be sure to try out your lighter before you need it.
-The fuel should last a long time - even years with moderate use.
+The fuel should last a long time-even years with moderate use.
+If your lighter is out of fuel, you can still use the striker wheel to generate sparks to catch very fine tinder.

 A lighter generally does not work when wet, but you can dry it quickly by gently rubbing the striker wheel against your clothes in the opposite direction that you would strike it and forcefully blowing into the striker area.

-There are also electronic lighters available, but they are less reliable and require a charge.
+There are also electric/arc lighters available, but they are less reliable and require a charge.
 They can be used in a similar fashion to regular lighters but typically require smaller and finer tinder.

 Matches

 Matches typically require a special striking surface to light, though strike-anywhere matches exist and can be lit using a rough rock.
-Unless you have waterproof or stormproof matches, once wet they will not work, and if it is windy, they can be easily extinguished.
+Regular matches will not work when wet or in wind, but waterproof and stormproof varieties are available.

 To light a fire with matches, light the match and use your hand to shield it against any wind.
+Hold the lit match so that the head is slightly below the level of the matchstick to allow the flame to burn longer.
 Put the flame to the tinder to ignite it and carefully drop the matchstick into the flame.

 Fire steel